gumaerc-testorg/8.286-fall-2013/content/pages/syllabus.md

 Special Relativity
 ------------------

 In the "old" days I began this course with a unit on special relativity, which consisted of two sets of lecture notes and about four lectures.
 However, with the advent of Relativity (8.033) this seemed a bit redundant, so in 1996 I dropped relativity from the syllabus.
 Special relativity is not, however, a prerequisite for this course.
-There will be a few more results from special relativity that will be needed as the course progresses (E = mc2, for example), and I will try to point them out and summarize them carefully as we go along.
+There will be a few more results from special relativity that will be needed as the course progresses (E = mc{{< sup "2" >}}, for example), and I will try to point them out and summarize them carefully as we go along.

 Course Outline
 --------------